kamran082/Pyramids/README.md

 ## credits
 Media.

-The images in the website was taken from Pexels.
+The images and video in the website was taken from Pexels.

 Text.

 website text was search throught the google search engine.

+Fonts.

+Fonts used in website from FontAwesome .

 THANK YOU.